harshitpaunikar1/marketing-process-analytics-dashboard/.github/project-buildup-history.md

 - Task summary: Built the dashboard mockup for the Marketing Process Analytics project.
 Used a simple Figma-style layout documented in the case study with annotations showing what each panel shows and why.
 The four key panels are: campaign performance overview, channel attribution breakdown, lead pipeline health, and cost per acquisition trend.
 Added explanatory notes for why each view was chosen over alternatives.
 - Deliverable: Dashboard mockup complete with four panels and design rationale documented.
+## 2024-08-26 - Day 4: Dashboard mockup

+- Task summary: Revised the channel attribution panel after realizing last-touch attribution was too simplistic for this use case.
+Replaced with a first-touch and multi-touch comparison view.
+- Deliverable: Attribution panel revised from last-touch to multi-touch comparison.